 Unless you’re some kind of task management app aficionado, shopping for a new solution can be a little daunting (however, not an impossible feat).
 You’ll come across endless task management software reviews that may make the quest more confusing.
 To add to that confusion, we’ve also decided to add our two cents.
 Here’s what you should expect from your app.

-The first step for finding the best tool for the job is to first define what the job actually is.
-If looking for a task management solution, it must, of course, accommodate to the demands of task management itself.
+The first step in finding the best tool for the job is to first define what the job actually is.
+If looking for a task management solution, it must, of course, accommodate the demands of task management itself.

 - Enhancing team collaboration